ecmwf/docsample/docs/index.rst

 My Python Project
 =================

-Welcome to the documentation for My Python Project.
+Welcome to the documentation for docsample.

 .. toctree::
    :maxdepth: 2